fedelodo/Cashierless/README.md

     called CNN.mat
 4. Run the function FetchAndLearn, the arguments are:
     * the filepath of the network model (optional, defaults to CNN.mat)
-    * the layer where you want to extract the features the function returns a table with labels from the imgs and features
+    * the layer where you want to extract the features (24th layer with alexnet suggested) the function returns a table with labels from the imgs and features
-5. Run Classification Learner App, use the table frome the previous step as input, choose the most accurate classifier model and export it into a .mat file
+5. Run Classification Learner App, use the table frome the previous step as input, choose the most accurate classifier model and export it into a .mat file.
+Save the model as 'trainedModel'.

 ## How to classify an image